Connect with others who understand.

 1. DMD Stems From Mutations of the Dystrophin Gene

-DMD is caused by a mutation in the dystrophin gene, which is located on the X chromosome.
+DMD is caused by a mutation (change) in the dystrophin gene, which is located on the X chromosome.
 Sometimes called the DMD gene, this gene provides instructions for making dystrophin, a protein that helps muscles stay strong and stable.
 When the gene is mutated (changed in a way that prevents it from working properly), the body can’t produce enough dystrophin.
 Without this protein, muscle cells become weak, fragile, and prone to damage.

 2. Early Symptoms May Point to a Need for Testing

 Muscle degeneration from DMD can begin at birth, but symptoms usually aren’t noticeable until a child starts growing.
-Some symptoms may appear in babies as young as 4 months, but a DMD diagnosis is usually made between ages 2 and 5 years.
+Some symptoms may appear in babies as young as 4 months, but a DMD diagnosis is usually made between the ages of 2 and 5 years.
 Symptoms of DMD become more apparent as a child reaches key developmental milestones, such as crawling, walking, and talking.

 Early signs and symptoms of Duchenne muscular dystrophy include: